 There are no products in your shopping cart.

-I went for my first smear test as soon as I was 25 years old.
+In 2015, I went for my first smear test as soon as I turned 25 years old.
 I knew the test was important but to be honest I wasn't aware that it had to do with cervical cancer and that there was the possibility that all this ended with me being diagnosed with cervical cancer.

 Luckily, colposcopy and treatment weren't as bad as I imagined; the LLETZ hurt a little bit when they put the local anaesthetic in but that was about it.
 The nurse was fantastic too, squeezing my hand throughout and really calming me down.

-I received my biopsy results in the post and they came back as CIN 2 and 3 with two tiny areas of microinvasion; stage 1a1 cervical cancer; with unclear margins.
+I received my biopsy results in the post and they came back as CIN 2 and 3 with two tiny areas of microinvasion; stage 1a1 cervical cancer with unclear margins.
 I had already assumed bad news because why else would they ask me to come to hospital again.
 At the point of them actually saying the word 'cancer' I just didn't know how to react and just sat there.
-I had always been under the impression that the Lletz treatment would get rid of the abnormal cells and yet I was sitting there being told I had cervical cancer.
+I had always been under the impression that the LLETZ treatment would get rid of the cell changes and yet I was sitting there being told I had cervical cancer.
+I was especially concerned that this meant I might not be able to have children in the future.

-Reading all the stories, on the Jo's website, of women who had a similar diagnosis and were absolutely fine really helped me at the time and I felt more confident that I could beat this.
+Reading all the stories on the Jo's website of women who had a similar diagnosis and were absolutely fine really helped me at the time.
+I felt more confident that I could beat this.
 However, I felt like the waiting after the cone biopsy was the scariest part out of all of it because I felt like I didn't know what I was dealing with and if they would discover even more cancerous cells.

 My consultant finally rang me to say the histology report came back clear but still needed to be discussed at the MDT meeting.
 After another recent check up it was confirmed that everything was clear; I broke into tears, I had beaten it.